The Top 3 Most Toxic Cleaning Products in Your Home

-Now that the Christmas and New Year festivities have come to an end and we’re officially settling into 2019, you’re probably left with quite a mess at home.
-Before you bust out the household cleaners you should probably know which ones to avoid.
-The average household contains 62 toxic chemicals, and while manufacturers would argue that in small amounts these toxic ingredients aren’t a problem, they can in fact cause issues over prolonged use (not to mention they are likely to be harmful to the environment).
-Here are the top 3 most toxic cleaning products you should avoid and the eco-alternative you can replace them with…
+We all know the drill… managing the household means cleaning up after three meals a day, a never ending cycle of dirty clothes, and a bathroom that leaves much to be desired.
+You’re probably left with quite a mess.
+Before you bust out the household cleaners… you should probably know which to start avoiding.
+The average household contains about 62 toxic chemicals!
+While manufacturers would argue that in small amounts, these toxic ingredients aren’t a problem, they may lead to health issues over prolonged use (not to mention they are likely to be harmful to the environment).
+For those of us who’d rather not take the risk, here are the top 3 most toxic cleaning products you should avoid, and the eco-alternative you can replace them with.

 1. Toilet Cleaners

 Cleaning the toilet bowl is a chore we’d rather avoid most days, and with good reason too.
-The ingredients in toilet cleaners can be amongst the most toxic chemicals found in your home.
-Some are so toxic that they could be fatal for your pets or young children if ingested.
+The ingredients used to make toilet cleaners can be amongst the most toxic chemicals found in your home.
+Some are so toxic that they could cause serious harm to your pets or young children if ingested.
 The chemicals in some toilet cleaners can often release obnoxious gases when they come into contact with toilet water, which can be detrimental to your respiratory system when it lingers in your bathroom.

 The switch: Try an eco-friendly alternative like our Organic Choice Antibacterial Toilet Gel.
 The powerful advanced plant-based cleaning technology with long lasting foaming action leaves your toilet hygienically clean.
 It doesn’t contain harsh petrochemicals and includes organic essential oils that provides your toilet area with a beautiful fresh aroma, instead of the acidic and toxic smell found in chemical cleaners.